rozlynboutin/microbiome_helper/PICRUSt-tutorial.md

 * Q1) How many samples are there in the dataset?
 * Q2) What kind of metadata do we have about each of the samples?

-(Temporary fix) Install BIOM 1.3.1 and temporarily change your PYTHONPATH
+PICRUSt uses an older version of BIOM.
+Install BIOM 1.3.1 and temporarily change your PYTHONPATH

         pip install --target ~/lib biom-format==1.3.1
         export PYTHONPATH=~/lib/